 In 1950, Shimer College, with the support of the Ford Foundation, enrolled its first Early Entrant students, allowing them to begin college prior to their high school graduation.
 Since then, the program has been supported by grants from the Carnegie Foundation and the Surdna Foundation.

 Students who come to Shimer after the 10th or 11th grade thrive on the intellectual challenge of Shimer, and are supported by the small class sizes, tightly knit community, and dedicated faculty.

-Early Entrance provides an opportunity for motivated students to be recognized for their capacities, and to proceed at their own pace.
+The Early Entrant program provides an opportunity for motivated students ages 15 and over to be recognized for their capacities, and to proceed at their own pace.

 To qualify as an Early Entrant, a student:

 - must not have a GED or high school diploma

 - must be between 15 and 18 years of age